 - They want to share something new with their friends

 But as advertisers, there’s one thing we can be sure they aren’t there to do:

 - View, interact and take action from Facebook ads (unless they’re FB ad geeks like me)

 When you understand this, you can begin to see why it’s so important for you to appeal to the Facebook ad algorithm and rank as high as possible.

-The higher you appear, the more attention you stand to gain (especially from users who have scrolled a long way through the feed and are already fatigued from the content).
+The higher you appear, the more attention you stand to gain (especially from users who have scrolled a long way through the feed and are already fatigued).